aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

 ## Instructions

-### Exercise 0: Prerequisite - Setup Azure AD Connect
+### Exercise 0: Prerequisite - Setup Azure AD Connect and storage for AVD

 1. From your lab computer, start a web browser, navigate to the [Azure portal]( ), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. In the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.